JavierRosales/Pands-Project/README.md

 **2. Histogram**: A histogram shows the frequency on the vertical axis and the horizontal axis is another dimension.
 Usually it has bins, where every bin has a minimum and maximum value.
 This can be illustrated using the matplotlib.pyplot function from the Python library.

+For this data to be displayed using a histogram I entered the following code on Python.

 - data = ("iris.csv")
 names = ['sepal-length', 'sepal-width', 'petal-length', 'petal-width', 'species']